EOR vs. PEO: The Difference (And Why It Matters)

 EORs handle hiring and employment for you

 Think of a PEO as an outsourced HR department with limitations on matters of employment (like hiring and contracts).
 They handle tasks like employee onboarding, employee reviews, contract termination, and most other day-to-day HR services.
-Good PEOs also offer valuable advice to improve your hiring process.
+Good PEOs also help improve your hiring process and develop employee handbooks.
 But in the end, you are primarily responsible for managing employment at your company.

-EORs provide superior risk management and employee benefits and save you from having to spend time dealing with insurance providers and paperwork.
-EORs provide full-suite insurance, including general liability, workers’ compensation, and other types of insurance required by each employee's country of residence.
-EORs also take on the full liability of the employment arrangement for the client company.
+EORs also offer comprehensive benefit plans.
+They provide full-suite insurance coverage, including general liability, workers' compensation, and other types of insurance required by each employee's country of residence.
+EORs take on the full liability of the employment arrangement for the client company.

-PEOs are co-employers of people who work for you, not employers, which means you need a business registration wherever your employees reside.
-This isn’t a significant issue if you only plan to hire locally.
+PEOs are co-employers, which means you still need a business registration wherever your employees reside.
+This isn’t a significant issue if you hire locally.
 But if you plan to hire outside of your state or country, you’ll first need to get a business registration or set up a local entity wherever you want to hire.

 EORs handle international compliance and legal responsibilities

 EORs, on the other hand, don't have minimum employee requirements.
-Because EORs tend to be larger parent organizations that operate worldwide regardless of their client companies, it's easy for them to serve small businesses (or enterprises with high-volume, international staffing needs.)
+You can hire just a single person in an entirely different country without worrying about legal entity paperwork or local licenses.
 EORs also tend to have more flexible offerings: you can partner with them for a comprehensive employer solution or just for select HR services.

 Choose the solution that meets your longterm needs

 If you want to open the door to growth and expansion, choose an EOR.
-EORs enable you to expand across state and national lines without worrying about local compliance or establishing local entities.
+EORs enable you to expand across borders without worrying about local compliance or establishing local entities.
 This is especially important in the era of remote work: partnering with an EOR unlocks access to the best talent in the world, not just the best talent in your area.